Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-properties-limit.md

 2 & 4 = Q   2 & 8 = U   2 & 12 = Y
 ```

-You see how you get the same results as using 26 properties with just 15?
+You see how you get the same results as using 26 property values with just 15?
 And it can even be less if you combine more than two digits!
-With just 16 properties and using 5 values for combinations, you can read up to 4368 properties... crazy right?
+With just 16 property values in one of your properties and using 5 values in a second property for combinations, you can read up to 4368 property values... crazy right?

 ## How will it look like:
 Using the example above as reference, your properties would look like this;